tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 8. Save the images to a Tarball using the rancher-save-images.sh script.
 - Please Note:
-  - This process may take more than 1 hour to complete depending on the hardware.
+  - This process may take several hours to complete depending on the hardware.
   - The downloaded images may require more than 100GB of storage.
   - The compressed tarball will be 20-40GB in size.